ye-nan/cs6650-distributed-system-2021fall/README.md

 # cs6650-distributed-system-2021fall

+### Assignment 4 updates:
+- Currently working on assignment 4...
+Commits on or after Dec.6th are for assignment 4.

 ### Assignment 3 updates:
 Commits starting from Nov.3rd are for assignment 3.
 - **/microservices**: contains code for the two microservices/consumers connecting with MySql database on AWS RDS